Pavel Astakhov: International Adoption

 As ombudsman Astakhov sought to raise awareness of the welfare of Russian children adopted by foreign families.
-According to official Russian statistics, a total of 19 adopted Russian children had died worldwide as a result of beatings or negligence, since 1991.
 Some of Astakhov's critics alleged that he paid too much attention to the abuse cases after international adoptions and not enough to child abuse cases in Russia itself, where some 2,000 children were killed every year as a result of domestic child abuse.
 President Medvedev told Astakhov in December 2011: "I think that we cannot make any distinction here between cases abroad and cases at home.
 These are all crimes, serious crimes."

 Astakhov was deeply involved in the preparation of the Russian-US treaty on adoption, signed by the US Secretary of State and the Foreign Minister of Russia on 13 July 2011.
 This treaty bans the independent adoption of Russian children, leaving adoption through agencies as the only option.
 American citizens who wish to adopt a child from Russia through an agency must pay $40–50 thousand whereas for Russian citizens the procedures are completely free of charge.
 Moreover, adoptive parents in many Russian regions receive financial aid from the regional authorities, which sometimes amount to RUR 300 thousand (about $10 thousand) per child.

-President Medvedev told Pavel Astakhov on 3 December 2011: "There is nothing wrong with foreign adoptions of our children... the fact that foreign citizens do it does not tarnish them in any way, and on the contrary shows their desire to help these children."
+President Medvedev told Pavel Astakhov on 3 December 2011: "There is nothing wrong with foreign adoptions of our children.
+The fact that foreign citizens do it does not tarnish them in any way, and on the contrary shows their desire to help these children."
 However, two weeks later, at Vladimir Putin's annual question and answer session with the public, broadcast live across Russia, Astakhov declared himself "an absolute opponent of international adoption" and asked Putin to change the law and to ban all international adoptions in Russia.
 "We must, as much as possible, keep our children in our country," Astakhov said in April 2010.